robertobressani/car-rental/README.md

   - request body contains credit card and amount to pay
   - response body with fake payment code number in case of good request
 - POST `/rentals`
-  - request body with rental configuration, accepted price and payment receipt info, in body, as in the example that follows:
+  - request body with rental configuration, accepted price and payment receipt info, in body, as in the example that follows
+-  response with empty body (status code is meaningful)
 ```
 {
   configuration: {